txzhao/Model-Control-RCV/README.md

 This is a repo for course project of [EL2425 Automatic Control, Project Course](https://www.kth.se/social/course/EL2425/) at KTH.

-The project basically includes two lines of work, namely the RCV simulator and the RCV test run.
+The project basically includes two lines of work, namely the simulator of [KTH Research Concept Vehicle (RCV)](https://www.itrl.kth.se/research/itrl-labs/rcv-1.476469) and the RCV field test run.
 For the simulator work, we modified an open-source simulator [*car_demo*](https://github.com/osrf/car_demo) to make it compatible with the RCV.
 You can find it [here](https://github.com/txzhao/car_demo).
-For the RCV test run, we prepared two sets of configurations.
+For the RCV test run, we prepared two sets of configurations respectively, and managed to control the RCV to move in different manners automatically.

 ## Motivation